 After a recent – particularly eventful – family camping expedition to the Mountain Zebra National Park in the Karoo section of the Eastern Cape, I was once again struck by nature’s ability to cut you down to size and challenge your boundaries, when you actually submit yourself to its influence.
 While these kinds of holidays are very seldom exactly comfortable, they most often end up being strangely revitalizing.

-So, whereas some would say camping is best avoided at all costs, I’d say, a camping trip every once in a while is essential to a healthy sense of self.
-And just to help you along I’ve put together a list of my top 10 camping tips.
+Hence, even if some people would advise against going camping at all costs, I believe that it is necessary for maintaining a positive sense of self.
+And to aid you, I’ve compiled a list of my top 10 camping suggestions.
 Just take note, I consider myself quite a novice camper, so if you’re way beyond this, please add your suggestions to the comment section below!

 Arrive after dark or in the heat of the day

 What’s it like to be near someone who decides to check in late at night?
-Setting up camp in the dark is hard, and it can be dangerous, too.
+Darkness makes it difficult and perhaps dangerous to set up camp.
 Even in the best-groomed campsites, there are often sticks, rocks, holes, or lumps of dirt, which can become tripping hazards when you run into them full-tilt carrying a tent pole.

 Sure, you have headlights and flashlights, which can help, but nothing tops arriving early in the day so you can assess your surroundings.
 In addition, arriving in the light means that you can find things like the all-important toilet.
 If something happens and you can’t avoid a night-time arrival, do your best to get as much light in the area as possible.